 Please see the Preliminary Exam Tips for additional guidance.

 For the Proposal Defense, there is an expectation of substantial depth of knowledge in the thesis area, broadly defined.
 It will not be sufficient to defend only the particulars of the proposed experiments.
 A key element of the oral examination will be to explain and defend the importance of the questions to be addressed, and to place these questions in the broader context of the field.
 Thus, in both the Significance section of the written Proposal and in the subsequent Oral Defense, the student should be able to marshal knowledge from the relevant literature and from broader areas of Cell and Molecular Biology.
 Each student's performance will be evaluated for the following questions: Is the central biological question clearly defined and significance conveyed?
 Are hypotheses clearly stated?
 Do the aims effectively test the hypotheses?
 Are pitfalls and alternatives considered?
 Is breadth of knowledge proficiency demonstrated (conceptual and technical)?
 And is independence and depth of thought exhibited?
 Additional narrative comments are also recorded, including an assessment of the student's perceived strengths and weaknesses.
 Please see the Prelim Examiner Evaluation form for how you will be assessed.

 - Early February: Orientation meeting with CAMB chair to outline requirements for preliminary exam proposals and answer any questions about procedures associated with the exam.
 Examples of successful proposals will be provided

-- April 15: Each student will submit the approved Specific Aims and a detailed outline of the proposal to the program chair and the graduate group office.
+- April 17: Each student will submit the approved Specific Aims and a detailed outline of the proposal to the program chair and the graduate group office.
 The outline does not have to be formally approved by the program chair.
 However, if significant issues are found, the program chair will notify the student.
-At this point the student should be well prepared to write the final proposal.
-The student may also provide suggestions for faculty members of the examination committee.
+At this point the student should be well prepared to write the full proposal.
+The student will be asked to provide suggestions for faculty members of the examination committee.